strvight/ytpv/README.md

 - Hosting: Azure, Docker

-Check it out for yourself: https://ytpv.azurewebsites.net/ (only works with short videos because of memory limitations on Azure)
+Check it out for yourself: ~~https://ytpv.azurewebsites.net/~~ link doesn't work anymore because I ran out of credits :(

 # How to use ytpv